The Flask Mega-Tutorial Part XVI: Full-Text Search

 These functions all start by checking if app.elasticsearch is None, and in that case return without doing anything.
 This is so that when the Elasticsearch server isn't configured, the application continues to run without the search capability and without giving any errors.
 This is just as a matter of convenience during development or when running unit tests.

+The functions accept the index name as an argument.
 The functions that add and remove entries from the index take the SQLAlchemy model as a second argument.
 The add_to_index() function uses the __searchable__ class variable I added to the model to build the document that is inserted into the index.
 If you recall, Elasticsearch documents also needed a unique identifier.
 For that I'm using the id field of the SQLAlchemy model, which is also conveniently unique.
 Using the same id value for SQLAlchemy and Elasticsearch is very useful when running the searches, as it allows me to link entries in the two databases.
 Something I did not mention above is that if you attempt to add an entry with an existing id, then Elasticsearch replaces the old entry with the new one, so add_to_index() can be used for new objects as well as for modified ones.

 I did not show you the es.delete() function that I'm using in remove_from_index() before.
 This function deletes the document stored under the given id.
 Here is a good example of the convenience of using the same id to link entries in both databases.

 The query_index() function takes the index name and a text to search for, along with pagination controls, so that search results can be paginated like Flask-SQLAlchemy results are.
 You have already seen an example usage of the es.search() function from the Python console.
 The call I'm issuing here is fairly similar, but instead of using a match query type, I decided to use multi_match, which can search across multiple fields.
-By passing a field name of *, I'm telling Elasticsearch to look in all the fields, so basically I'm searching the entire index.
+By passing a field name of *, I'm telling Elasticsearch to look in all the fields that are indexed, so basically I'm searching the entire index.
 This is useful to make this function generic, since different models can have different field names in the index.

-The body argument to es.search() includes pagination arguments in addition to the query itself.
-The from and size arguments control what subset of the entire result set needs to be returned.
+The from_ and size arguments control what subset of the entire result set needs to be returned.
 Elasticsearch does not provide a nice Pagination object like the one from Flask-SQLAlchemy, so I have to do the pagination math to calculate the from value.

 The return statement in the query_index() function is somewhat complex.
-It returns two values: the first is a list of id elements for the search results, and the second is the total number of results.
+It returns two values: the first is a list of id elements for the search results, and the second returned value is the total number of results.
 Both are obtained from the Python dictionary returned by the es.search() function.
 If you are not familiar with the expression that I'm using to obtain the list of IDs, this is called a list comprehension, and is a fantastic feature of the Python language that allows you to transform lists from one format to another.
 In this case I'm using the list comprehension to extract the id values from the much larger list of results provided by Elasticsearch.

 Is this too confusing?
 Maybe a demonstration of these functions from the Python console can help you understand them a bit more.
 In the following session, I manually add all the posts from the database to the Elasticsearch index.
-In my test database, I had a few posts that had the numbers "one", "two", "three", "four" and "five" in them, so I used that as a search query.
+In my development database, I wrote a few posts that had the numbers "one", "two", "three", "four" and "five" in them, so I used that as a search query.
 You may need to adapt your query to match the contents of your database:

 >>> from app.search import add_to_index, remove_from_index, query_index

->>> for post in Post.query.all():
+>>> for post in db.session.scalars(sa.select(Post)):

 ... add_to_index('posts', post)